Welcome to today's edition of the Rush 24-7 podcast.

 No responsibility taken, no accountability.

-People that call was just too good.
+People have, that call was just too good.

-Did you plant that we never ever plant phone calls on this program?
+Did you plant that we never, ever plant phone calls on this program?

 If I found out that somebody had planted a phone call, I would tell you which phone call was planted, and I would privately raise a ruckus with whoever it was that had engaged in the fraud.